China Sales Strategy & Tips for Companies selling into China

 There are four main approaches to finding buyers for your product in China.
 These four approaches are:

 Did you know that today e-commerce sales in China account for 30% of total sales (+US$366 billion) in China?
-This is more that the USA & UK combined.
+This is more than the USA & UK combined.

 My company provides a tailored service which assists companies to launch online stores in China and support the online sales of the products in China.
 If you have any questions in this area please feel free to contact me firstname.lastname@example.org